Populate the HR Outcomes Dashboard with data

 There are a variety of survey options you can include in your campaign.
 To populate the HR Outcomes Dashboard, we recommend including these surveys in your campaign:

 • ⭐️ Manager Effectiveness Survey: An 8-statement survey that gathers anonymous feedback on manager effectiveness competencies.
-If you included the Manager Effectiveness Survey sub-factor in your MEI configuration, including this survey in your campaign will populate the Manager Effectiveness Scorecard.
+If you included the Manager Effectiveness Survey sub-factor in your MEI configuration, including this survey in your campaign will populate the Manager Effectiveness Tile.
 Learn more.

-• Core EngageSurvey: If you'd also like to populate the Engagement Scorecard on the HR Outcomes Dashboard, you should also include the Core EngageSurvey in your campaign.
-This survey contains 58 statements, which respondents answer on a 5-point Likert scale, providing robust reporting options, including the Engagement Score (which populates the Engagement Scorecard) and Driver Scores (which help inform insights and recommendations on the HR Outcomes Dashboard).
+• Core EngageSurvey: If you'd also like to populate the Engagement Tile on the HR Outcomes Dashboard, you should also include the Core EngageSurvey in your campaign.
+This survey contains 58 statements, which respondents answer on a 5-point Likert scale, providing robust reporting options, including the Engagement Score (which populates the Engagement Tile) and Driver Scores (which help inform insights and recommendations on the HR Outcomes Dashboard).
 View the core engagement survey in-app here.

 • eNPS: Measures employee satisfaction and loyalty by asking about their likelihood to recommend the organization.
 Learn more.